southwick-associates/implan/github-vignettes/implan-transfer.md

 ### Item to Category

-For the sample data, spending must first be reallocated from the “item” level to the “category” level.
-Spending is specified by 2 dimensions (`type`, `item`) for which `share` must sum to 100%:
+Spending must first be reallocated from the item level (e.g., from survey data) to the category level (e.g., “Food - Groceries”, etc.).
+Spending in the sample data is specified by 2 dimensions (`type`, `item`) for which `share` in the crosswalk table must sum to 100%:

 ``` r
 data(item_to_category)